The Complex Problem Of The Invasive Common Reed

 But reducing our carbon footprint quickly enough to avoid the worst consequences of climate change won’t be easy.
 And it may mean opening our minds to some of our old enemies.

-Barbara Moran is an environmental editor at WBUR, in Boston, Massachusetts.
+Barbara Moran is an Environment Correspondent at WBUR in Boston, Massachusetts.

 JOHN DANKOSKY: And now it’s time to check in on the state of science.